dwmkerr/tripweather/README.md

 - [ ] minor bug (settings): on date change, when make starting day current val + 1 get pop error
 - [ ] minor bug (settings): on unit change, new units flash before the loader updates
 - [ ] refactor: hydrate dates weather can ignore weather we've already loaded
+- [ ] monitor: do we still lose the search from time to time in the address search bar?

 v0.3